medamineharbaoui/multilingual-text-analysis/README.md

-# Lab: Word Frequency Analysis Across Multiple Languages
+# Project: Word Frequency Analysis Across Multiple Languages

 ## Overview
 This project focuses on analyzing word frequency distributions across four languages: **English, French, Russian, and Spanish**.
 The primary objective is to process text data, clean it, lemmatize words, and perform frequency analysis to investigate patterns such as **Zipf’s law**.